nagygergo/jetbrains-toolbox-install/README.md

 ## Usage

 Download `jetbrains-toolbox.sh` and run it.
-It requires sudo rigths to execute.
+It requires sudo rights to execute.

 Afterwards you may execute the `jetbrains-toolbox` binary to run the Toolbox App and select which product and version you want to install.